F&C Investment Trust (FCIT) Investor update summary

 Shifted from a UK-biased to a global approach since 2013, resulting in strong shareholder returns and outperformance versus UK indices.

-Top holdings are dominated by US technology stocks, including Nvidia, Microsoft, Alphabet, Apple, and Amazon.
+Top holdings are dominated by US technology stocks, including NVIDIA, Microsoft, Alphabet, Apple, and Amazon; moderately overweight NVIDIA, underweight other major tech names.

-Uses low-cost, fixed-rate debt (average 2.4%) to enhance returns, with significant revenue reserves supporting a covered and rising dividend.
+Uses low-cost, fixed-rate debt (average 2.4%) to enhance returns, with debt well diversified across maturities.

-Ongoing charges are 45 basis points, reflecting a focus on value for money and cost efficiency.
+Ongoing charges figure is 0.45%, emphasizing value for money and cost efficiency.

 Latest events from F&C Investment Trust